Advanced Building CraftsCurriculum

 As part of the architectural technology program, the basic and advanced building crafts certificates can be completed in two semesters.
 Each certificate features an intensive hands-on construction practicum where skills are introduced and developed through guided work on an active construction site.

 The architectural technology studio in the Boulder Creek Building is open outside of class hours for students to do independent classwork.
-Times vary each semester; please check with the program chair.
+Times vary each semester; please check with your instructor for specifics.